shaistaabidd/SPL-Techincal-Assessment/Advanced/Search/README.md

 1. Open Visual Studio or any other C++ compiler.
 2. Copy the code in .cpp file and paste it on compiler
 3. Run the program

-## Problem 2: Calculate The Frequency of Numbers in An Array
-Given an array of n elements return the array of maps with number keys mapped to the number of times they appeared in the array.

-Example:

-    Input Array : [1,2,3,4,5,4,3,1]

-    Output Array: [{1:2},{2:1},{3:2},{4:2},{5:1}]

-Questions:

-    a.
-Can we use the output Array to calculate mean of the original array?
-    - Program and Answer of this question is in the problem file

-Command/Script to Run Problem 2: ________________
-1. Open Visual Studio or any other C++ compiler.
-2. Copy the code in .cpp file and paste it on compiler
-3. Run the program